jmbannon/ytdl-sub/docs/source/config_reference/scripting/index.rst

    output_options:
      output_directory: "{subscription_name}"

-The syntax for variable usage is brackets with the variable name within it.
+The syntax for variable usage is curly-braces with the variable name within it.
 Assuming our subscription is actually named "Custom YTDL-SUB TV Show", then ``ytdl-sub`` will actually write to that directory.